Swiss111/Retail-sales-SQL-analysis/questions.md

 11. **Total amount each year?**
     This show total yearly sales to understand our overall performance.

+12. **Total customer by gender for each product category.

 ---

 ## 🧠 Insights, Queries & Data